supamii/QttpServer/README.md

 4. Determine versioning support in the path e.g. /v1/ /v2/
 5. Clean up configuration deployment (make install files to the correct folder)
 6. Setup utilities for MongoDB and Redis access
-7. Add pre and post processor callbacks instead of the interface
+7. Add pre and post processor callbacks as an alternative to the interface class
 8. Make available a metrics pre/post processor
 9. Design an error response mechanism